 The BC Small Wetlands Association is a multicultural charitable organization working with schools and community partners to plant more trees in British Columbia.

-We manage and resource a broad spectrum of programs surrounding tree planting events in collaboration with the Secwepemc community and students from local school districts, blending traditional knowledge with western science through Reconciliation in Action events and ecological outreach programs.
+We manage and resource a broad spectrum of programs in collaboration with the Secwepemc community and students from local school districts, blending traditional knowledge with western science.

 BCSWA promotes social cohesion and the sharing of traditional knowledge through cultural ecological outreach programs for youth at risk, accessible and inclusive of people with varying abilities.
 Our programs are offered at no cost to the participants.
 We often bridge the gaps where participants do not meet eligibility requirements for other programs.
 We know how to connect the dots and do whatever is necessary to make a program succeed.